wvrossem/wedding-website/content/en/_index.md

             - "**👘 Renting a Hanbok**: We and some of our guests will be dressed in traditional Korean hanbok, but wearing one is optional for guests.
 If you’d like one, the popular rentals for foreigners are near Bukchon Hanok Village and Gyeongbokgung Station in Seoul—consider renting Friday to Sunday and asking for a wedding hanbok.
 There are also rentals in Bucheon, near the venue, but some are a bit more premium."
           # Upload image to `assets/media/` and reference the filename here
           image: winged-jedi-hgwbEL9Yn90-unsplash.jpg
-        - title: "Wedding Gifts: Your Presence is the Best Gift"
+        - title: "Wedding gifts"
-          text: "Your presence is the best gift; thank you for your love and support.
+          text: "Your presence is the best gift; thank you for your love and support!
 In Korea, it is customary to give a monetary gift at weddings.
 If you wish, you can contribute to our bank account to help us build our future together."
           feature_icon: chevron-right
           features:
             - "Account Name: **Wouter Van Rossem**"